 A Path Forward

-Given such diversity among its members, the bloc remains divided over how to address many issues, including China’s claims in the South China Sea, human rights abuses, including alleged ethnic cleansing against the Rohingya minority in Myanmar, and political repression in member states such as Cambodia.
+Given such diversity among its members, the bloc remains divided over how to address many issues, including China’s claims in the South China Sea, human rights abuses, including ethnic cleansing against the Rohingya minority in Myanmar, and political repression in member states such as Cambodia.

 Carlos Galina contributed to this report.